qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

   The back-reference (callback to parent, child to parent) should use `Weak` to avoid memory leak.
 - Use event bus to replace callbacks.
 Similar to the previous deferred mutation, we turn event into data.
 Each component listen to specific "event channel" or "event topic".
 When something happens, put the event into event bus, then event bus notifies components.
-- Use ID/handle to replace reference (elaborated later).
+- Use ID/handle to replace borrow (elaborated later).

 ### The circular reference that's inherent in data structure